moisesest3vao/IAMBlogPosts/Workflows.md

     }
 }
 ```
 As Java and BeanShell are pretty similar and Java can leverage pretty much any resource presented in Rules, from now on in this document we are only going to show BeanShell Rules.
-If you wanna know more about plugins, check out [IdentityIQ Plugins](https://community.sailpoint.com/t5/IdentityIQ-Plugins/ct-p/Plugins "IdentityIQ Plugins")
+If you wanna know more about Java Plugins, check out [IdentityIQ Plugins](https://community.sailpoint.com/t5/IdentityIQ-Plugins/ct-p/Plugins "IdentityIQ Plugins")

 When launching the example Rule through Debug Page, we can see that the result was the expected, and a TaskResult was created in the IIQ database.
 ** IMAGE